Eye2Gene/eye2gene_web_app/README.md

 # Use bundler to install dependencies
 bundle install

-# Run eye2gene
-bundle exec eye2gene -h
-# note that `bundle exec` executes eye2gene in the context of the bundle

 # Alternatively run eye2gene using Phusion Passenger
 # Mainly for production
 bundle exec passenger start -h